Lehigh County DUI Lawyer

 Building a Defense Strategy

-After careful scrutiny of the facts, he will determine the best defense strategy for your charge.
+After scrutiny of the facts, he will determine the best defense strategy for your charge.
 Mr. Kellis will seek answers to the following questions:

 • What were the conditions under which field sobriety tests were performed, and what was the experience and training of the officer(s) who conducted the tests?